albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ### The Unified Election Advantage

-The Act establishes single general elections as the universal standard for all federal offices:
+The Act establishes single general elections as the universal standard for all congressional offices:

 **Administrative efficiency:** One election instead of two reduces state costs by millions annually; shortened campaign cycles; reduced burden on election officials; single ballot printing and distribution cycle.